acruz111/MASTERETH/PEC3/marathon/README.md

     * When `Simulate Race` button is clicked on, a random race time is assigned for each runner.
 The winner is the runner that got assigned the   fastest race time.
 * Pay Prize to the winner.
 (Only the owner can pay the prize)
     * The Prize is the total amount collected from the fees, i.e (if the number of the runners enrolled are 3, the Prize will be 15 ethers, 5 ethers per each runner).
     * Input the address of the winner and click on `Pay Prize` button
+* Tip: The DApp displays messages to the user informing about the status of the application at the bottom of the screen.

 ### A demo of how to use the DApp can be found in:
 [Demo Video](https://github.com/acruz111/MASTERETH/blob/master/PEC3/marathon/images/demo2.mkv/)